cumbof/MetaSBT/README.md

 ### 2. `boundaries`: defining clusters boundaries

 The `boundaries` module is crucial for the definition of taxonomy-specific boundaries.
-It explots `kmtricks` to build a kmers table for each of the taxonomic levels in the database with information about the presence/absence of a kmer in genomes that belong to a particular lineage.
-It finally build a new table with the minimum and maximum amount of kmers in common between all the genomes in a particular taxonomic level.
+It explots `howdesbt` to build a table with the minimum and maximum amount of kmers in common between all the genomes in a particular taxonomic level.
 These boundaries are then used by the `update` module in order to establish whether a new genome must be assigned to the closest cluster identified by the `profile` module.

 The following command will trigger the definition of the kmer boundaries for each taxonomic level in the database: